thahseena11/Global-Superstore-Power-BI/README.md

 *Visualization of total sales and profit by category and segment

 2. Analysis of shipping:
-*visualization of analysis of percentage of shipping based on shipmode *Analysis of shipping cost,profit,customers and product.
+*visualization of analysis of percentage of shipping based on shipmode.

+*Analysis of shipping cost,profit,customers and product.